nazizanaeer/finalproject/README.md

   - `renv` package used to add a lock file (`renv.lock`) and folder `renv/` to capture information on packages
   - use make rule `install` to restore package library

+## How to build final report

+  - use command `make report.html` to build final report
+  - use make rule `install` to restore package library

 ## Code Description

 `code/00_clean_data.R`